 2017/'18 he made his house debut at the Opéra Bastille in Paris in Die lustige Witwe, two role debuts at the Opernhaus des Theaters Magdeburg with the title role in Von Einems Dantons Tod and Scarpia in Puccini's Tosca, sang Silvius in Oscar Straus' operetta Die Perlen der Cleopatra at the Komische Oper Berlin and Danilo in a new production of Die lustige Witwe at Theater Erfurt.

 Furthermore, he both hosted and sang the concert series Musical meets Opera with the Rotterdam Philharmonic Orchestra at De Doelen in Rotterdam.

-During the 2018/'19 season, Peter Bording will sing Eisenstein in a new production of Die Fledermaus at Theater Freiburg, Danilo during concert performances of Die lustige Witwe at Staatstheater Braunschweig and Tonio in an open air production of Pagliacci in Castelfrentano.
+During the 2018/'19 season, Peter Bording sang Eisenstein in a new production of Die Fledermaus at Theater Freiburg, Danilo during concert performances of Die lustige Witwe at Staatstheater Braunschweig and Tonio in an open air production of Pagliacci in Castelfrentano.

-At the Eutiner Festspiele he will sing Fred Graham in a new production of Kiss Me, Kate.
+At the Eutiner Festspiele he repeated his role of Fred Graham in a new production of Kiss Me, Kate.